The Man Outside (1967 film)

 The Man Outside is a 1967 British spy thriller film directed by Samuel Gallu and starring Van Heflin, Heidelinde Weis and Pinkas Braun.
-It was first exhibited in Austria and West Germany in 1967, and then in Britain the following year.
-The story is based on the 1959 novel Double Agent by Gene Stackelberg.
-The film's sets were designed by the art director Peter Mullins.
+It was first released in Austria and West Germany in 1967, and in Britain in 1968.
+It was written by Gallu, Julian Bond and Roger Marshall, based on the 1959 novel Double Agent by Gene Stackelberg.

-Synopsis
+Plot

 A disgraced former CIA agent attempts to bring a Russian defector safely to his former bosses.